ProjectLibertyLabs/siwa/docs/src/SignatureGeneration.md

 ### Parameter: `permissions`

-These are the Frequency Schema Ids that delegation was requested of the user.
+The list of Frequency Schema Ids permissions your application is requesting from the user.

-- See a full list of [Available Delegations](../Delegations.md)
+- See a full list of [Available Delegations](./Delegations.md)

 ## Step 2: Signing the Request